 In the same way you need to get a business license from the City to open your doors, you need a business lawyer to be with you from the onset to make sure your corporation or business is protected.
 Assessing everything from your entity formation, your lease, your contracts, your disputes, and even how you hire, compensate, and terminate employees, Heather can advise you on every facet of your business.

 Don't let your business get bogged down in threats of litigation and legal battles.
 Instead focus on prevention.
-Hiring Heather as your outside “in house” counsel not only provides you with constant access to legal guidance, it also is provided at a reduced rate for long-term clients.
+Hiring Heather as your outside “in house” Reno corporate counsel not only provides you with constant access to legal guidance, it also is provided at a reduced rate for long-term clients.

-Corporate and General Counsel Services
+Corporate Counsel Reno Services

 From the years of business formation to the ins and outs of everyday operations, having a lawyer to assist in your business can help prevent litigation by putting a legal structure in place.
-Corporate counsel can help assess every aspect about your business operation, from entity formation to commercial contracts and purchasing or selling your business.
+Corporate counsel Reno services can help assess every aspect about your business operation, from entity formation to commercial contracts and purchasing or selling your business.

 - Entity formation